EnvironmentalSystemsLab/NSRDB2EPW/README.md

 ### 4. Run the script with the inputs

 Provide the inputs for the script to run.
+The output `.epw` files will be named accordingly.